Red64llc/red64-plugins/documentation/CC-SDD_Gap_Analysis_HN_Version_5.md

 #### Red64 Plugins: Plugin-First Architecture

-*Disclosure: This is my project, currently in alpha.*
+*Disclosure: This is my project, currently in pre-alpha, active development.*

 Red64 reimagines spec-driven development as a **modular plugin ecosystem** native to Claude Code: